arbabiha/DMD-for-ergodic-systems/README.md

 by Hassan Arbabi & Igor Mezic, 2016

+The examples are:

+Lorenz_POD: computation of a POD basis for observables on chaotic Lorenz attractor
+PeriodicCavityFlow: computation of Koopman eigenvalues for periodic nonlinear flows using Hankel-DMD
+QPeriodicCavityFlow: computation of Koopman eigenvalues for periodic nonlinear flows using Exact Hankel-DMD
+VanDerPol_phase: computation of asymptotic phase for trajectories of Van der Pol oscillator

-The DMD routinesin the +DMD folder: companion-matrix DMD = DMD_Vanilla
+The DMD routinesin the +DMD folder:

+companion-matrix DMD = DMD_Vanilla
 SVD-enhanced DMD = DMD_Schmid
 Exact DMD	= EXACTDMD